j4k0m/PHPTickler/README.md

 # Features

-- Scans for critical vulnerabilities like SQLi, XSS, Path Traversal, and RCE.
+- Scans for vulnerabilities like SQLi, XSS, Path Traversal, and RCE.
 - Supports customizable scanning rules and exclusions.
 - Generates detailed reports in HTML, JSON, or XML formats.
 - Multi-threaded scanning for improved performance.